The volume represents the first comprehensive and interdisciplinary textbook that addresses business and human rights issues.

 - future challenges for business and human rights

 With supporting case studies throughout, this text provides an overview of current themes in the field and guidance on practical implementation, demonstrating that a thorough understanding of the human rights challenges faced by business is now vital in any business context.
 Business and Human Rights: From Principles to Practice (Routledge) is available for purchase in paperback, hardback and e-book online at Amazon.com.
-You can view the outline here.
+You can view the outline here and read Harry J. Van Buren's book review published in the Business and Human Rights Journal here.

 - Christine Bader, Author, "The Evolution of a Corporate Idealist: When Girl Meets Oil"